khesualdo/Tic-Tac-Toe/README.md

 Tic Tac Toe was a side project based on what I learned in CPSC 231 (Introduction to Computer Science).
 I hope this gives future students some confidence and insight to making their own projects.

-Also check out the group project we had to make: [Apocalypse](https://github.com/Step7750/Apocalypse)
+Also check out the group project we made: [Apocalypse](https://github.com/Step7750/Apocalypse)

 ![](https://github.com/00111000/Tic-Tac-Toe/blob/master/Tic-Tac-Toe.png)